a1324065846/GTAV-EnhancedNativeTrainer/README.md

 GTA V PC Enhanced Native Trainer, building on Alexander Blade's original sample.

 ##Features
+#### Functionality
+	* F4 - Hides the trainer menu.
+Pressing it again will return you to where you were.
+	**Only implemented with the "Player" sub-menu.
+Re-draws previous menu before closing (needs changing).
 #### Trainer Options
 	* Freeze Wanted Level - Prevents Wanted Stars from disappearing and keeps them at set level.
 	* Airbrake - Like with the GTAIV Native Trainer, you can use this to access hard